pyiron/executorlib/docs/source/interfaces.md

 >>> [[1, 2, 0], [2, 2, 0], [3, 2, 0], [4, 2, 0]]
 ```
 Beyond the maximum number of ranks defined by `max_ranks` and the ranks per task defined by `ranks_per_task` the
-additional parameters are `oversubscribe` to enable [OpenMPI](https://www.open-mpi.org) over-subscription and the `cwd`
+additional parameters are `oversubscribe` to enable [OpenMPI](https://www.open-mpi.org) over-subscription.
+In addition,
+the parameters `queue_adapter` and `queue_adapter_kwargs` provide an interface to [pysqa](https://pysqa.readthedocs.org)
+the simple queue adapter for python.
+The `queue_adapter` can be set as `pysqa.queueadapter.QueueAdapter` object and the
+`queue_adapter_kwargs` parameter represents a dictionary of input arguments for the `submit_job()` function of the queue
-parameter specifies the current working directory where the MPI parallel python functions are executed.
-The flux backend
+adapter.
+Finally, the `cwd` parameter specifies the current working directory  where the MPI parallel python functions
-is not supported for the `pympipool.MPISpawnPool` as the `MPI_Spawn()` command is incompatible to the internal management
+are executed.
+The flux backend as well as the SLURM backend are not supported for the `pympipool.MPISpawnPool` as the
-of ranks inside flux.
+`MPI_Spawn()` command is incompatible to the internal management of ranks inside flux and SLURM.

 ## SocketInterface
 `pympipool.SocketInterface`: The key functionality of the `pympipool` package is the coupling of a serial python process